semmoth/stg_python/README.md

 streamlit run app.py

 7. Go to Course Admin and enter the actual par + distance for each Gullbringa hole (the current values are placeholders).

+8. Deploy (optional)
+To access the app from your phone on the course, deploy for free on Streamlit Community Cloud:

+Push your repo to GitHub (without secrets.toml)
+Go to share.streamlit.io → connect your repo
+Add your TURSO_URL and TURSO_TOKEN under Secrets in the app settings Deploy — you'll get a public URL usable on any device

+---

+Two things worth noting before you push to GitHub:
+1. Make sure `.streamlit/secrets.toml` is in your `.gitignore` so your Turso token stays private
+2. `config.yaml` contains hashed passwords (not plain text), so it's safe to commit — but double-check before pushing